Rohit-Satyam/jmi-notes/c++Notes.md

 int age = 19;
 int *pAge = &age;   //usually we use small "p" before the name of pointer variable

+cout << pAge; // to print the address of the pointer cout << *pAge // dereferencing a pointer to print the value the pointer points to

 ```